DylanFM/surfcomp/README.markdown

-Surfcomp!
+#Surfcomp!

-A little ruby program for running a surfing competition.
+##A little ruby program for running a surfing competition.

 I'm modelling this off what I know about my local boardrider's competitions (http://avocaboardriders.com) but I'd like it to be able to model the ASP world tour's format too.

-An excercise in becoming more familiar with Ruby.